Around four years ago, I had a brilliant idea in relation to marketing my photography.

 …and I thought that if all the people living in those houses knew they could buy this image as a print, they’d all want one hanging on their walls in a nice frame.
 When guests came over, they’d see it and go ‘Wow, nice shot’ and the owner would go ‘Thanks’ and the guests would go ‘Where are we?’ and they’d point and go ‘Right here!’ and everyone would be happy.
 And so it went, in my imagination.

-To turn this into a reality I had to find a way to let everyone know it existed and that they could buy it.
-Social media wasn’t an option for me (I was clueless) but what I could do was physically go from door to door, spreading the word, so to speak.
+To turn this in to a reality I had to find a way to let everyone know it existed and that they could buy it.
+Social media wasn’t an option for me (clueless) but what I could do was physically go from door to door, spreading the word, so to speak.
 So I designed a flyer featuring the image and details on how to purchase it, sent it off to the printer and booked a flight.

 I landed in Sydney early in the morning and made my way to Bondi Beach with some comfortable shoes on and a backpack stuffed with flyers.
 For the rest of that day I walked to every house and apartment block in the shot that I could, delivering the good news into many hundreds of letter boxes (except for the ones with ‘No Junk Mail’ signs, of which there were many).